linked-art/linked.art/docs/community/projects/ees2/index.md

 ## Project News

+- **History and Computing School Programme.** In October 2024 the EEES2 project collaborated with colleagues at the Ashmolean and Rumble Museums, and staff at Cheney School in Oxford, to trial a [programme of activities](https://linked.art/community/projects/news/cheney) in which students gathered observations and interpretations to create their own digital stories.
+- **Train-the-Trainer Event.** EES2 was pleased to hold a [‘train-the-trainer’ workshop](https://linked.art/community/projects/news/dhoxss) at the Digital Humanities at Oxford Summer School, in which we introduced the project’s Linekd Art extension to Quire.
 - **Getty Quire Workshop.** In June 2024, Enriching Exhibition Stories ran a Quire user workshop with our partners at Getty, followed by associated activities at the Getty Villa and IIIF conference.
 [Read more…](https://linked.art/community/projects/ees2/news/quire_workshop)
 - **MSc Practicum Reports.** In Trinity Term 2024 the EES2 project was delighted to host two students reading for their [MSc in Digital Scholarship](https://www.humanities.ox.ac.uk/mscdigsch).
     - How easily can Linked Art data be retrieved for inclusion in Quire?
 Sasha Tan considers modelling, versioning, and local practice, and how software tools can help.
-[Read more…](https://linked.art/community/projects/ees2/news/quire_workshop/linked_art_retrieval_tool_practicum)
+[Read more…](https://linked.art/community/projects/ees2/news/linked_art_retrieval_tool_practicum)
     - How do people use Quire?
 Thorsteinn Imi King reports on a comparative evaluation of Quire publications and the benefits of Linked Art for digital curators and editors.
-[Read more...](https://linked.art/community/projects/ees2/news/quire_workshop/quire_comparison_practicum)
+[Read more...](https://linked.art/community/projects/ees2/news/quire_comparison_practicum)
 - **Quire Linked Art Extension Documentation.** [Documentation](https://linked.art/community/projects/ees2/docs/quire) for the Linked Art Extension for Quire developed by the Enriching Exhibition Stories project is now available.

 ## Resources